OpenMediaVault-Plugin-Developers/openmediavault-autoshutdown/README.md

 How it works:
 -------------
-Autoshutdown, later called "ASD" does some checks on the network or on the server itself.
+Autoshutdown, does some checks on the network or on the server itself.
 A "cycle" is a set of checks.
-Between the cycles ASD goes into sleep for x seconds.

-The checks have a different priority from 0 = high to 5 = low:
+Between the cycles goes into sleep for x seconds.
+The checks have a different priority from 0 = high to 6 = low:

-0: Stayup-range: UPHOURS (is the server in the timerange, where it should stay online)
+0. Stay up-range: UPHOURS (Server in the time range, where it should be online)

-1. IPs
+1. Check for active IPs over network interfaces
-2. Ports (Network sockets)
+2. Ports (Network sockets) over network interfaces Ports (Docker host ports)
+   Check for logged in user
+   Samba status check
-3. UL/DL-Rate in kB/s (only over the last minute)
+3. UL/DL-Rate in kB/s over active network interfaces
-4. processes, daemons
-5. ASD-plugins
+4. HDD IO Rate check in Kb/s
+5. Check for active processes
+6. Check for User plugins

 If a check with a higher priority gives back a positive result, then no check with a lower priority is executed.
 The script reduces the cycles by one and goes to sleep for x seconds until the next cycle.
 If all cycles are 0 (zero) the server is shutting down.

-Let's have a look at a example:
+Let's have a look at a simple example:

     --- autoshutdown.conf ---
     ENABLE=true